Utilizing the Discovery Process in Your NC Personal Injury Case

 Filing a lawsuit is the first step in the process of bringing your case to trial.
 Despite the proof you may already have, you will need to gather all of the evidence necessary to prove every element of your case.
 Your Charlotte personal injury attorney will then begin what is referred to as the “discovery process.”
 Effective use of this process is critical for the success of your case.

-At Randall & Stump, PLLC, we help accident victims across navigate our legal system.
+At Randall & Stump, Criminal Defense Attorneys, we help accident victims across navigate our legal system.
 We know how to use discovery to build the strongest case possible, as we fight for you to get the compensation you deserve.
 If you’ve been injured as a result of someone else’s negligence and don’t know what to do next, call us at (980) 237-4579, or our online contact form to schedule a free consultation of your case.

 What is Discovery?